 An electron that would have lost its electric charge

-The easiest way to conceive a neutrino is to imagine ian electron which has lost its electrical charge.
+The easiest way to conceive a neutrino is to imagine an electron which has lost its electric charge.

 For that reason, the neutrinos of radioactivity are called electron-neutrinos by physicists.
-This appellation allows to distinguish rhem from to two other kinds of neutrinos, muon-neutrinos and tau-neutrinos.
+This designation distinguish them from to two other kinds of neutrinos, muon-neutrinos and tau-neutrinos.

 The electron-neutrino, together with the electron, is one of the two actors of beta radioactivity, an almost invisible actor, extremely difficult to detect.
-In the most common case of beta-minus radioactivity, it is not the neutrino which occurs instead, but its antiparticle, tan antineutrino-electron.
-The antineutrino-electron is the partner of the positive electron or positron.
+In the most common case of beta-minus radioactivity, it is not the neutrino which occurs instead, but its antiparticle, an electron-antineutrino.
+The electron-antineutrino is the partner of the positive electron or positron.